General safety information

 - Don't leave your drink unattended or accept a drink from a stranger.

-For further information on staying safe, visit the Queensland Police Service Safer Living website.
+For further information on staying safe, check out the Queensland Police Service Safer Living brochure.

 In the event of an emergency, dial 000 for fire, police, and ambulance services.
 There are no charges for fire or police services and any costs associated with ambulance services will be covered by your OSHC insurance.